rmunroe/appian-spear-power-tools/README.md

 Returns a Map with:
 * a single random element
 * 3 unique, random elements
-* a List of 10 random elements
+* a List of 10 random elements, some being duplicates

 ## SPT_List_Randomize